-One “hole in the wall” is Chinese Foot Massage located at 1234 S. Western Ave – you have to really look for this small business as its tucked in the corner of a very small single story shopping center next to an automotive business.
+Chinese Foot Massage is a “hole in the wall” located at 1234 S. Western Ave – you have to really look for this small business as its tucked in the corner of a very small single story shopping center next to an automotive business.
 They are open 7 days a week from 10am to 10pm.
 Parking is on the street if you can find it or in their small parking lot.
 During a recent visit the masseuse who had been working there two years said he had only seen two Caucasians come in during that entire time!
 Ask for the masseuse, Mr. Lee – he’s a young guy who is well trained in massage.
 Phone: 323 766-8800.

 Wi-Spa is located on the edge of Koreatown about a 12 minute walk from the MaCarthur station metro park (cutting directly through MacArthur Park).
 Valet parking is also located on site.
 This little slice of bliss is one of the best deals in town – open 24 hours a day by walkin (or reservation for some of their treatments).
 Reasonably priced, one checks in at the reception and is giving a Wi-Spa shirt and wrist watch with a number that corresponds to a particular locker.
 The lockers are sizable.